heche-psb/fossiler/README.md

 ## Fossil Justifications
 Below we give a detailed justification for each accepted fossil regarding the phylogenetic assignment and age bounds.

+:leaves: and :microscope: denote macrofossils and microfossils, respectively.

 :leaves: **${\text{\color{green} Fossil \ No.0}}$**

 **Brief Desription:** The oldest fossil found in Nymphaeales.